tim-fiola/network_traffic_modeler_py3/README.md

 **Note:** As of 5.0.0, pypy support has been dropped.
 CPython performance improvements have closed the gap, and maintaining pypy compatibility added complexity without meaningful benefit.

-**HELP**: If you have experience optimizing code for performance and care to contribute, I'm happy to consider pull requests.
-The current code base is logically sound and will give good results, but I know that it needs to be optimized for performance (code performance optimization is not my specialty).
-In effect, this means that it takes longer for the model to converge, *especially* for models with large amounts of RSVP LSPs.

 pyNTM: network_traffic_modeler_py3
 ==================================